SophiaClifton/WorldMap/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to Sophia Clifton.
+For any questions or suggestions, feel free to reach out to me at sophiashoco@gmail.com.

 ---